-IMPORTANT: The foam tips used for the ER 3A earphones are for SINGLE PATIENT USE ONLY.
+IMPORTANT: The foam tips used for the Eartone 3A earphones are for SINGLE PATIENT USE ONLY.
 Do not attempt to wash and re-use them.

-- Place a new set of foam tips on the earphone tubes as shown.
-These tips are designed for single patient use and should not be washed and reused. - NOTE: When removing foam tips after use, be sure the clear plastic tubing nipple remains attached to the long earphone tube.
+- 1. Place a new set of foam tips on the earphone tubes as shown. - NOTE: When removing foam tips after use, be sure the clear plastic tubing nipple remains attached to the long earphone tube.

-Carefully compress the tip between your fingers to allow it to fit into the patient's ear canal as shown.
+2. Carefully compress the tip between your fingers to allow it to fit into the patient's ear canal as shown.
 Do not roll the tip between your fingers.